cryptrr/AutoPie/README.md

 ## Usage

 1) Open AutoPie App
-2) There are currently two types of commands. `Share Sheet Commands` and `Folder Observer Commands`
+2) There are currently two types of commands. `Share Sheet Commands`, `Folder Observer Commands` and `Cron Commands`.
 3) Add your desired Commands in the AutoPie App by clicking on Add Button or Edit an already existing command.

 ## Troubleshooting
-* Check that the `AutoSec` folder contains `observers.json` for Folder Observation Automation and `shares.json` for Share Sheet Configuration.
+* Check that the `AutoSec` folder contains `observers.json` for Folder Observation Automation, `shares.json` for Share Sheet Configuration and `cron.json` for Cron Configuration.
 And a `bin` folder with the binaries like `ffmpeg`.

 ## Command Format